sparx7783/shreddy/README.md

 # Shreddy

-**A minimal shred decoder library written in golang and designed to be fast and easy to use**
+**A minimal shred decoder library written in golang, designed to be fast and easy to use**

 ---